- UNIVERSALIST

 Arguably universalism evolved in the United States.
 Puritans, who’d been raised with the Calvinist idea of

-This being the case, some Puritan churches stayed otherwise orthodox Christian, but now they teach hell is temporary, or a metaphor.
+This being the case, some Puritan churches stayed otherwise orthodox Christian… but now taught hell is temporary, or a metaphor.
 This’d be what we call

-In the United States, some of these churches organized into the Universalist General Convention in 1866—which became the Universalist Church of America in 1942.
+In the United States in 1866, some of these churches organized into the Universalist General Convention; in 1942 this became the Universalist Church of America.
 In 1961 they combined with

 Problem is, the apostles weren’t writing about universal salvation, but universal resurrection.